REDeLapp/Panama-Papers-Network-Analysis/README.md

 * ”similar of” - if the company is related to another company, among other attributes.

 How The Data Is Structured:
+Below is a break down between the different roles of Entity, Officer, and Intermediary.

 ![](images/shapeofthedata.png)
 (source:https://guides.neo4j.com/sandbox/icij-paradise-papers/datashape.html)